 I started designing web sites around 1996 when web site design and usability was a concept in infancy.
 At that time I was busy inventing new structures and experimenting with formats for user interactivity.
+I have designing and built hundreds of websites for artists, companies, professionals and corporations.
+There’s a few examples here in my portfolio.

 Web design is the creation of digital environments that facilitate and encourage human activity; reflect or adapt to individual voices and content; and change gracefully over time while always retaining their identity.